 Understanding the Types of Auto Insurance Coverage Available

 Per the New York Department of Motor Vehicles, the state requires all drivers to take out a personal injury protection (PIP) policy, also known as no-fault insurance, as well as a liability policy that provides bodily injury coverage.
+If you are reading this and you are thinking, “I never purchased PIP coverage,” don’t worry.
+It is included in every auto insurance policy issued in New York.
 Primarily, the difference between bodily injury and personal injury protection insurance is who it covers.

 If you sustain minor to moderate injuries in a New York car accident, you will turn to your PIP policy to compensate you for your medical care, a portion of your lost wages, and other losses.
 If you suffer more serious injuries or exceed the coverage of your PIP policy, you will be eligible to file a fault-based claim in some cases.